 No content marketing?
 No writing or grammar polishing?
 No SEOs?
 Surprised?!
 Cliche?

 The most important thing I’ve learned over the years of gallivanting on social media is the underpinning of most technical tips and advices experts would tell me.
 Humans are innately social.
-Those who are rockstars on social media, tend to have superb human “skills’ rather technical ones.
-So now you can see, the tips I gave above are really positive human traits, that are easily likeable on social media.
-They’re human in the first place.
+Those who are rockstars on social media, tend to have superb human rather than technical”skills”.
+So now you can see, the tips I gave above are really positive human traits and are easily likeable on social media.

 If there’s one sentence I’d like my audience to remember, it should be this :